ARSLANBeytullah/NLayerProject/README.md

 # NLayerProject
-Technologies and structures that I used in this project.
+Technologies and structures that I used in this project:
 .Net 6
 N-Tier Architecture
 Fluent API